silpion/zmzcoreport/README.md

 Report the versions of the Zimbra Connector for Outlook currently in use based on the Zimbra mailbox.log file(s).

-This script will report a space separated list of login name, version and the most recent date this version was used and where this entry can be found in the log file.
+This script will report a space separated list of login date, name and address, the ZCO versioni, and the most recent date this version wasi used and where this entry can be found in the log file.

 All versions should also be reported as "[unauthorized]" due to the fact that the username won't be available until after the user was logged in